Dominion of New Zealand: Statute of Westminster

-Dominion in disuse
+'Dominion' in disuse

 After the Second World War, the country joined the United Nations as simply "New Zealand".
-A year later in 1946, Prime Minister Peter Fraser instructed government departments not to use the term Dominion any longer.
+A year later in 1946, Prime Minister Peter Fraser instructed government departments not to use the term 'dominion' any longer.

 One of the first marks of New Zealand's sovereignty was the alteration of the monarch's title by the Royal Titles Act 1953.
-For the first time, the monarch's official New Zealand title mentioned New Zealand separately from the United Kingdom and the other Dominions, now called Realms:
+For the first time, the monarch's official New Zealand title mentioned New Zealand separately from the United Kingdom and the other dominions, now called Realms:

 The name of the state in official usage was also changed to the Realm of New Zealand.
-The term Dominion largely fell into disuse over the next decade.
-The term persisted the longest in the names of institutions (for instance, the Dominion Museum was not renamed the National Museum until as late as 1972), businesses, and in the constitutions of clubs and societies.
-One rare surviving usage is in the title of a newspaper, The Dominion Post (formerly The Dominion).
+The term 'dominion' largely fell into disuse over the next decade.
+The term persisted the longest in the names of institutions (for instance, the Dominion Museum was not renamed the National Museum until 1972), businesses, and in the constitutions of clubs and societies.
+The Dominion Post, a newspaper formed by a merger of The Dominion (first published on 26 September 1907, the day New Zealand achieved dominion status) and The Evening Post, dropped "Dominion" to become The Post as late as April 2023.

-The change in style did not otherwise affect the legal status of New Zealand or its Government; the 1907 royal proclamation of Dominion status has never been revoked and remains in force today.
+The change in style did not otherwise affect the legal status of New Zealand or its Government; the 1907 royal proclamation of dominion status has never been revoked and remains in force today.
 As such, the term 'dominion' may be included in the formal title of New Zealand.

 Nevertheless, the opinion of the New Zealand Government is that New Zealand became sovereign on foreign issues in 1947: "…both in terms of gaining formal legal control over the conduct of its foreign policy and the attainment of constitutional and plenary powers by its legislature".
 In passing the Constitution Act 1986 (effective 1 January 1987), New Zealand "unilaterally revoked all residual United Kingdom legislative power".
+Legal academics Dame Alison Quentin-Baxter and Janet McLean argue the 1907 proclamation should be regarded as "spent", albeit not revoked.